 And sometimes we just have to take what we can get.

-You might recall our review of SqaureSpace from not too long ago.
+You might recall our article about photography portfolio websites from not too long ago.
+We ranked Squarespace as one of the best!

 Squarespace is an award-winning, design-focused platform for building your personal website and portfolio.
 The perfect business resource for photographers since it multitasks as a website and an online store.